GlacierW/MBA/README.md

 [![Build Status](https://travis-ci.org/GlacierW/MBA.svg?branch=master)](https://travis-ci.org/GlacierW/MBA)

 # Introduction
-MBA is a QEMU-based, sandbox system dedicated to malware analysis for Windows x64 Currently, MBA supports the following features:
+MBA is a QEMU-based, sandbox system dedicated to malware analysis.
+Currently, MBA is mainly for the x86_64 architecture and Win10 x64 guest OS.
+The following features are supported:

     1. De-coupled Information Flow Tracking (DIFT)
        It is also known as taint analysis.